 Federal government organizations are exempt from billing for GETS usage until an annual threshold dollar amount for GETS usage has been exceeded.
 OEC reserves the right to bill federal users for GETS usage if there has been fraud or abuse using a GETS card.

 GETS is designed to provide 90% call completion rates when call volume is eight times greater than normal network capacity.
 In actual emergencies, GETS has consistently met or exceeded this completion rate.
 In order to use GETS, users must have a dial tone.

 How do I become a GETS user?

-If you believe you are eligible, follow the appropriate right-hand menu selection for "Register for GETS".
+If you believe you are eligible, follow the appropriate left-hand menu selection for "Requesting GETS and WPS".

 Can I use GETS to make international calls?

 GETS can be used to place calls to or from international locations, but the call will only receive priority while within the United States.
 Once a GETS call that originates overseas reaches the United States and is routed to AT&T, Sprint, or Verizon, the carrier will ask for PIN validation and then route the call to its destination.

 How do I answer an incoming GETS call?